July Full Moon 2023: How Will This Phenomenon Affect The 12 Zodiac Signs?

 July full moon: When will it occur, and why is it called buck moon?

-The buck full moon will illuminate the night sky on 3 July 2023 and can be viewed in its full glory at 5.39 pm IST.
+The buck full moon will illuminate the night sky on 3 July 2023 and can be viewed in its full glory at 08:09 pm HKT.
 One can observe this big and bright avatar of the moon three days before and after this date.

 The buck moon had been named by the Native Americans, who used various seasonal changes and phenomena to mark such events.
 According to the Farmer’s Almanac, they associated this full moon with the antlers of male deers, also known as bucks, that are in full growth at this time.